 Want vs like

 This is also about respect.
-“I want” creates no connection with another being.
+“I want” creates no connection with the other being.
 It merely demands obedience.
 Children are frequently using such language, until they understand they can get more co-operation or assistance from others by expressing themselves softly.

-Want is perfect for expressing immediate needs, such as “I want to get out of here now”.
-However “I want to
+“Want” is perfect for expressing immediate needs, such as “I want to get out of here now”.
+However “I want you to get me out of here”, unlikely to get the co-operation of the other person.
+Say “I would like to ask you to help me get me out of here” and the magic will likely happen.

 Do vs don’t